varya/varya.github.com/src/documents/life/from-finland-to-russia_en.html.md

 from 8pm to 8 am.
 But sleeping in the bus is not the best experience of my life.
 Usually the next day is all dedicated for rest.

-The busses are comfortable, they provide toilets and blankets.
+The buses are comfortable, they provide toilets and blankets.
 But it is still a bus with not that much space, especially if you get a neighbor.
 Also, they operate only in Russian, and non-Russian speakers may find difficult to communicate.
 However I believe this is still doable.